 When to seeApril to August

-How to identifyThe Pearl-bordered fritillary is an orange butterfly with black marks on the upperside of the wings.
+How to identifyThe pearl-bordered fritillary is an orange butterfly with black marks on the upperside of the wings.
 It has black-and-silver markings on its underside, along with a row of white 'pearls' on the outer edge of the wing.
-It can be confused with the Small Pearl-bordered fritillary, which is similar in size and appearance.
-They are most easily distinguished by their undersides - each has a row of seven pearls, but the Pearl-bordered fritillary exhibits two very distinct additional pearls, while the Small Pearl-bordered fritillary has a colourful mosaic of white, orange and brown markings.
+It can be confused with the small pearl-bordered fritillary, which is similar in size and appearance.
+They are most easily distinguished by their undersides - each has a row of seven pearls on the outer edge of the wing, but the pearl-bordered fritillary exhibits two very distinct additional pearls (one in the centre of the wing, one close to the body), while the small pearl-bordered fritillary has a colourful mosaic of white, orange and brown markings.

 In our area